 - 16% for vendor problems

-- 5% for loss, theft or damage
+- 5% for loss, theft, or damage

-What to Check Before Buying Wedding Insurance
+Alternatives to Wedding Insurance

-- Ask the venue what they cover.
+- Ask the venue what it covers.

 - If applicable, have your parents contact their home insurance company to ask if they have any coverage, especially if they are the ones paying for the wedding or the venue.

 - Compare the coverages from different wedding insurance companies to understand what they cover and under what conditions.
-Then you can make a decision.

 Insurance Information Institute.
 "Liability Insurance."
-Accessed March 29, 2020.
+Accessed June 23, 2020.

 FindLaw.
 "Social Host Liability."
-Accessed March 29, 2020.
+Accessed June 23, 2020.

 Wedsafe.
 "Wedsafe."
-Accessed March 17, 2020.
+Accessed June 23, 2020.

 Wedsure.
 "Tons of Optional Coverages for Your Wedding."
-Accessed March 29, 2020.
+Accessed June 23, 2020.

 USAA.
 "Frequently Asked Questions."
-Accessed March 19, 2020.
+Accessed June 23, 2020.

 Wedsafe.
 "Bliss Busters: Top Wedding Insurance Claims of 2019 from WedSafe."
-Accessed March 29, 2020.
+Accessed June 24, 2020.

-NAIC.
+National Association of Insurance Commissioners.
 "Coronavirus Resource Center."
-Accessed March 20, 2020.
+Accessed June 24, 2020.